 There are factors that influence the changes in management accounting practices within some organisations.
 Otley & Berry (1980) made reference to some systems as open, that is, there is a continuous cycle of resources that are inputs which moves from the external environment.
 It is a common belief that such changes will have an influence on the selection of the appropriate management accounting practices within any organisation.
 Some researchers have commented that such changes may originate due to different settings of both economic and cultural environments.
 Most of the research focused on changes in management accounting practices, primarily in countries such as South Africa and Canada (e.g Luther & Longden, 2001).
 However, some researchers noted what is often taught in schools is far different in the world of work and therefore creates a breach in knowledge between the practical and the theory.
 Johnson & Kaplan (1987) argued that management accounting has not changed over the past years.
-However, Libby & Waterhouse (1996) were convinced that there were changed over the last decade in a developed country such as the UK.
+However, Libby & Waterhouse (1996) were convinced that there were changes.
+Burns et al. (1999) further argued that there is evidence that management accounting practices have changed over the last decade in a developed country such as the UK.